varley263/varley263/README.md

 - 👀 I’m interested in solving problems using the latest technologies
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on any python,java or c# project
-- 📫 How to reach me valea varley @Facebook
+- 📫 How to reach me valea varley @valeavarley@gmail.zom

 <!---
 varley263/varley263 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.